 Wickliffe Mounds archaeologists continue to study the artifacts that were excavated during the 1930s, 1980s, 1990s and after.
 Because excavation destroys the part of the site being studied, modern archaeology justifies excavating only what will produce new information.
 Archaeology is a non-renewable resource.
 Until the most recent excavations are thoroughly studied, and new questions or techniques can be brought to the study of this site, or if mitigation projects become necessary, Wickliffe Mounds State Historic Site will continue to preserve the site and interpret the latest findings while keeping further disturbance of the site at a minimum.

 In 2004, Murray State University transferred the Wickliffe Mounds archaeological site and its collections to the Commonwealth of Kentucky.
 Designated as the Wickliffe Mounds State Historic Site, the mounds are operated by the Kentucky Department of Parks.
 The site remains open to the public as a state historic site, a tourist attraction, an archaeological museum, and an educational resource.

 Wickliffe Mounds is listed on the National Register of Historic Places, is designated as a Kentucky Archaeological Landmark and is an Interpretive Center on the Great River Road National Scenic Byway.

-For more detailed information about the archaeology of the site, Dr. Kit Wesler, archaeology professor at Murray State University, has written an important book called, Excavations at Wickliffe Mounds, (2001) University of Alabama Press, and it is the most relevant and informative published material about Wickliffe Mounds to date.
+For more detailed information about the archaeology of the site, please refer to the book, Excavations at Wickliffe Mounds, (2001) University of Alabama Press, by Dr. Kit Wesler.
+It is the most relevant and informative published material about Wickliffe Mounds to date.

 For more about the early days of the site in the 1930’s, click here to download a poster on the history of Wickliffe Mounds.
 (Adobe PDF)